postlight/lux/README.md

 Fortunately ES2015+ has introduced great new features to the JavaScript language, especially when it comes to meta programming.

-With please-name-me your code from before can now look like this:
+With Lux your code from before can now look like this:

 ```javascript
 class PostsController extends Controller {